LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 jsonByte, _ := json.Marshal(jsonMap)
 fmt.Println(string(jsonByte))
 ```
 The above code uses **map[string]interface{}** to store key/value pair data.
 Then, it uses **json.Marshal** function to encode the map to JSON byte array.
-After that, it prints the encoded JSON string.
+After that, it prints the encoded JSON object.

 ```
 {"a":"1","b":2,"field1":"value1","field2":2}